iridolody for dogs and cats

 What Iridology May Suggest About Pet Health

 In a conversation between Dr. Ruth Roberts and holistic pet health coach Maggie Shelhammer, they explore iridology for pets as a holistic observation approach that examines patterns, colors, and markings in the iris as part of broader wellness discussions.
-With more than 20 years of experience working with pets, Maggie uses iridology alongside other holistic tools to encourage closer observation of subtle wellness changes, support more informed conversations during veterinary visits, and help guide proactive lifestyle and nutrition planning.
+With more than 20 years of experience working with pets, Maggie uses iridology alongside other holistic approaches to help explain subtle wellness changes, support more informed conversations during veterinary visits, and help guide proactive lifestyle and nutrition planning.
 While iridology is not a diagnostic method or a replacement for veterinary testing, some holistic practitioners use it as an additional insight tool to highlight areas that may benefit from closer monitoring as part of a comprehensive, vet-supported wellness plan.

 Why Early Clues Matter in Pet Health